TJZine/Defaulter/README.md

   user2: token
 ```

 > **Important:** Plex keeps default audio/subtitle selections per Plex account, not per managed profile.
 If multiple entries share the same token (for example, the owner and the managed profiles underneath it), any update for one will affect all of them.
 Defaulterr logs a warning when it detects token reuse so you know shared preferences are in play.
+Some Plex clients may also display managed profile preferences as if they carry across profiles—double-check the audit trail if behaviour looks unexpected.

 #### FILTERS